Sensirion/raspberry-pi-i2c-sfm-sf06/README.md

 $ sudo apt-get install build-essential
 ```

 ### Initialization failed

 If you run `./sfm_sf06_i2c_example_usage` but do not get sensor readings but something like this instead

 ```
-Error executing sfm_sf06_stop_continuous_measurement(): -1
+Error executing stop_continuous_measurement(): -1
-Error executing sfm_sf06_read_product_identifier(): -1
+Error executing read_product_identifier(): -1
-Error executing sfm_sf06_start_o2_continuous_measurement(): -1
+Error executing start_O2_continuous_measurement(): -1
 ...
 ```
 then go through the below troubleshooting steps.

 -   Ensure that you connected the sensor correctly: All cables are fully
     plugged in and connected to the correct pin.
--   Ensure that I2C is enabled on the Raspberry Pi.
+-   Ensure that I²C is enabled on the Raspberry Pi.
 For this redo the steps on
-    "Enable the I2C interface in the raspi-config" in the guide above.
+    "Enable the I²C interface in the raspi-config" in the guide above.
--   Ensure that your user account has read and write access to the I2C device.
+-   Ensure that your user account has read and write access to the I²C device.
     If it only works with user root (`sudo ./sfm_sf06_i2c_example_usage`), it's
     typically due to wrong permission settings.
 See the next chapter how to solve this.

-### Missing I2C permissions
+### Missing I²C permissions

-If your user is missing access to the I2C interface you should first verfiy
+If your user is missing access to the I²C interface you should first verfiy
 the user belongs to the `i2c` group.

 ```